stan-dev/stanc3/README.md

 There are some git hooks in `scripts/hooks`; install with `bash scripts/hooks/install_hooks.sh`.

-To auto-format the OCaml code (sadly, this does not work for the two ocamllex and menhir files), run ` dune build @fmt ` or  `make format`.
+To auto_format the OCaml code (sadly, this does not work for the two ocamllex and menhir files), run ` dune build @fmt ` or  `make format`.
 To accept the changes proposed by ocamlformat, run `dune promote`.